What is AdTech and How Does it Work?

 Ad Server

-• Integration with direct partners and RTB platforms such as SSPs and Ad Exchanges;
+• Integration with direct and programmatic partners (advertisers, SSPs, and Ad Exchanges);

 • Support of pricing options, including custom ones;